 For a day of fun and adventure, head to Wonderla Amusement Park in Kochi.
 With over 56 types of rides, comprising of water rides, land rides, and kids rides, Wonderla Kochi is one of the best amusement parks in South India.

-Wonderla is a great option if you are traveling in a group and have children with you.
+Wonderla is a great option if you are traveling in a group and have children traveling with you.

-Things to Do in Kochi
+Kochi Travel Plan: Things to Do

 Kathakali Performance